 Step 3: Declare environment variables for configuring OpenTelemetry

-Declare the following global variables in main.go which we will use to configure OpenTelemetry:
+Declare the following global variables in the main.go file after the import block.
+This will be used to configure OpenTelemetry:

 var (